EU proposes emission rules for last combustion engine cars

 “More than 20% of cars and vans and more than 50% of the heavy-duty vehicles on our streets are expected to emit pollutants from the tailpipe up to 2050," the European Commission said.
 "Moreover, all vehicles, electric or not, need to emit less air pollutants, for example from brakes and tires, which are on a pathway to become the major sources of particle emissions from vehicles."

+But Martin Sander, the general manager of Ford of Europe, said the sector should purely focus on the switch to all-electric instead of “diverting resources to yesterday’s technology."

-The Commission said it is working on a further proposal to reduce CO2 emissions produced by trucks and buses.
+The commission said it was working on a further proposal to reduce CO2 emissions produced by trucks and buses.

 According to the EU, emissions from transportation are responsible for some 70,000 premature deaths each year in the bloc.